-Plettenberg Bay is adventure country, offering boat-based whale watching, black-water tubing, hiking, and forest and cycling trails.
+Plettenberg Bay is adventure country, offering boat-based whalewatching, blackwater tubing, hiking, as well as forest and cycling trails.
 The Keurbooms River Nature Reserve at Plettenberg Bay offers a canoeing trail, while the Robberg Nature Reserve is a treasure trove of land, marine, geological and archaeological wealth.